 Patron: His Royal Highness The Prince of Wales

 The BPA AGM will be followed by the annual skydiving Awards and Presentations Ceremony.
-A range of seminars and meetings will be offered - you'll be spoiled for choice!
+In BPA Skydive the Expo on the same day as the AGM, a range of seminars and meetings will be offered - you'll be spoiled for choice!

 It's free-of-charge to attend.

-The Expo opens at 09:30 with an exhibition of kit and services for the safe and sustained enjoyment of skydiving.
+The Expo opens at 09:15 with seminars and an exhibition of kit and services for the safe and sustained enjoyment of skydiving.

 Exhibition space is available for hire, subject to availability.
 For more information, please see the Expo website.